betaflight/betaflight.com/docs/wiki/boards/archive/MOTOLAB.md

 On Servo Tab check CH1 (Roll) for Servo 0 (servo 0 here is Servo 1 in CLI) and check CH2 (Pitch) for Servo 1.
 Click Save.
 Outputs 7 & 8 should now be 1000 to 2000usec servo pulses.
 Use the Motors Tab to check or an O'scope on the output pins.
 Adjust the MIN & MAX to get the movement desired.

-### Tri-copter with Dshot ESCs on BF3.1:
+### Tri-copter with DShot ESCs on BF3.1:

-Must add wire from PPM to output1 for Dshot.
+Must add wire from PPM to output1 for DShot.
 Servo must be on output 5 or 6 (Timer restriction: see SERVO_TILT wiki page).
 Do NOT enable SERVO_TILT, selecting TRICOPTER directs Yaw stick to Servo 1.
 Re-map motor 5 to Servo 1 with the following CLI commands (servo on output 5):